niisar/jsdp/creational-pattern/module-pattern.md

 ## Module Pattern

 Module pattern is like a toolbox of function to use.
+It is just an object literal..